 Luisa Valeria Carpignano

 Holds Senior Teacher’s Diploma with University of Transkei, Performer’s Diploma in Music, BMus Hons from University of Cape Town.
 She has been working with Jim Calder and NYU first year Master’s students on the Agrarian Project since 2011 to date.
 Director of Heavenly Voices Choir which holds many Championships in South Africa.
 Former high school teacher.
 Founded the Simon Estes Music High School and chaperoned a group of 40 students on a foreign exchange programme between 1998 and 1999 in Iowa, where she had the pleasure of performing with Ray Charles and holding concerts in other States in the US.
 Worked as a Chorus Master trainee at Cape Town Opera.
 Worked as a vocal coach at Isango Portobello and Magnet theatre and also worked at The Spear Performing Arts Festival.
 Invited by UNESCO with a female chorus of 30 to the commemoration of Hiroshima bombing.
 Translated Bizet’sCarmen and Bongani Ndodana’s Opera Winnie into Xhosa.Adapted the Magic Flute Opera into Xhosa as I mpempe Yomlingo and the Christmas Carol for Isango Poetobello.
 Recorded and performed the Big Brother Song for Shoprite Checkers with Mad Dot.
 Adjudicated school choirs at national level.
-She is working on releasing her songs next year March.
-(CROSSED DESTINIES)
+(THE TYRANT & THE MAIDEN)

 The Continuum Company